PERSPECTIVES: I Don't Want to Miss the War!

 illuminations.

-In ancient Rome, Publishers
+In ancient Rome,

-reading market.
-Fame spread throughout the Republic, and later the
+the reading market.
+Fame spread throughout the Republic, and later

+machine.
 Now, enter Julius Caesar, an ambitious politician and

 hero-want-to-be.
 He knew that being a great warrior would bring him